matthewcpaul/mcp/_work/opentable-automated-guest-tags.md

 1. OpenTable had acquired this tool called Venga Automated Intel, which attempted to solve the challenge, but felt more like interacting with a backend database with duplicate ways of doing the same tasks, pitfalls that caused you to have to start over, and pre-determined categories followed by a seemingly random selection of 60 checkboxes per category (of which only 2 or 3 were usually used); furthermore, **there was only a single person at OpenTable who knew how to do this setup for restaurants**—it was a white-glove, one-off service.

 ### As-is journey mapping
-To complete my understanding of the problems we were working with, and to foster a shared understanding with the PM and other stakeholders involved, I led a collaborative workshop in which the SME & I mapped out the 5 as-is user journies to identify pitfalls, pain points, and begin to note opportunities for an improved experience.
+To complete my understanding of the problem space, and to foster a shared understanding with the PM and other stakeholders involved, I led a collaborative workshop in which the SME & I mapped out the 5 as-is user journies to identify pitfalls, pain points, and begin to note opportunities for an improved experience.

 These user journeys included:

 - Navigating to the manual intel configuration tool
 - Editing guest tags for only a single restaurant ID (RID) at a time and undoing changes if there was a mistake made